Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 - This event has passed.

-Cherry Blossom Boat Ride, Night light up and river of pink petals at Shingashi River at the back of Hikawa ShrineThe tentative date for the Cherry Blossom Boat Ride down the Shingashi River at the back of Kawagoe Hikawa Shrine has been set for April 1st.
 Anyone who follows this event annually knows that the date often changes due to the condition of the sakura (cherry blossom) and / or the weather.
-Last year, 2017, the event was even cancelled last minute due to snow.
+And in 2017, the event was even cancelled last minute due to snow.
 Please check in again nearer the date for any changes.

 Some photos of Shingashi River in 2016.